parrt/msds593/README.md

 **Getting started**.
 You should start out by watching video [A broad overview of python and tools used in our MSDS program](https://www.youtube.com/watch?v=d73hq8jCJ3s) on making sure you have the proper Python environment.
 Make sure you have [Anaconda](https://www.anaconda.com/products/individual) installed and a very recent version.

-We will be interleaving lectures from Yannet and Terence, but we can separate the topics into visualization and the [pandas](https://pandas.pydata.org/) library.
+We will be interleaving lectures from Yannet and Terence, but we can separate the topics into visualization, the [pandas](https://pandas.pydata.org/) library for data manipulation, and [matplotlib](https://matplotlib.org/) for basic plotting.

 ### Visualization

 ### Pandas

+* introduction and overview of pandas; examples of the major components, what we can do
+* fundamentals: key data types. df vs series. numpy relationship.  dealing with NaN for missing elements vs empty string. categorical versus numerical.
+* selecting, slicing, method chaining, indexes
+* sorting, removing duplicates
+* dates, strings
+* pattern matching during selection
+* aggregation, grouping
+* map function or dictionary to Series (apply?)
+* merging/joining/stacking
+* feather format

+### Making plots with matplotlib

+* bar chart, histogram
+* scatter; alpha channel
+* boxplot
+* bubble plot
+* line plots
+* heatmap
+* images (MNIST)
+* display matrices
+* overlaid plots for comparing variables; arrays of plots; shared axes
+* drawing lines, text, annotations
+* altering axes, labels; titles
+* misc: legends, colorbar, linewidth, line style, colors

 ## Administrative details